The 4th Annual TEDxChilliwack is taking place on Saturday, April 13, 2019 at G. W. Graham Theatre

 Autism is the fastest growing developmental disorder worldwide, impacting families and communities everywhere.
 Devastated to receive an autism diagnosis for her son Jett, Michelle Ebbin was determined to do everything possible to help him and find a way into his world.
 Discover how her search for ways to connect with her son, culminated in the invention of revolutionary products, JettProof and CalmWear, that are positively impacting the lives of those living with Autism, Sensory Processing Disorder and Anxiety around the world.

-Turning My Brain Injury Into a Brain Upgrade
+Brain Injury to Brain Upgrade

-The Transformational Power of Clothes
+The Power of Child-Like Innocence

 Dr. Kevin Orieux